flows-network/slack-chatgpt/README.md

 You will need an [OpenAI API key](https://openai.com/blog/openai-api).
 If you do not already have one, [sign up here](https://platform.openai.com/signup).

-## Deploy ChatGPT GitHub App on your GitHub repo
+## Deploy ChatGPT Slack bot on your Slack Channel

-To install the ChatGPT GitHub App, we will use [flows.network](https://flows.network/), a serverless platform that makes deploying your own app quick and easy in just three steps.
+To install the ChatGPT Slack App, we will use [flows.network](https://flows.network/), a serverless platform that makes deploying your own app quick and easy in just three steps.

 ### Fork this repo